Undergraduate Admissions for applicants from foreign secondary schools

 Please note: It is the candidate’s diploma and not his or her nationality that determines the pathway.

-All candidates who are currently preparing two diplomas, one French and a foreign one, are not eligible through the international admissions pathway and must apply through the Parcoursup admissions pathway.
+All candidates who are currently enrolled in a French high school and prepare both a French and a foreign diploma (Abibac, esabac or bachibac), are not eligible through the international admissions pathway and must apply through the Parcoursup admissions pathway.

 The Undergraduate College’s unified admissions procedure is made up of four evaluations, each of which is marked out of 20.
 These evaluations are the same for all Sciences Po undergraduate applicants:

 Applicants must create and submit an application via the Sciences Po admissions website, adhering to deadlines outlined in the admissions calendar.

 Candidates applying through this admissions pathway have the option of applying to two programmes offered at the Undergraduate College, including dual degree programmes.